-Please detach here · - The Board of Directors Recomme nds a Vote FOR Items 1 and 2.
-1. Election of Class II directors: 01 Robert N. Chiusano 0 ;Vote FOR 0 Vote WITHHELD 02 Jerry N. Currie &n bsp; all nominees from all nominees 03 Lawrence A. Erickson (except as marked) (Instructions: To withhold authority to vote any indicated nominee, write the numb er(s) of the nominee(s) in the box provided to the right.)
-2. Ratification of the appointment of Inc. Independent Registered Pub. e & Touche LLP as Winnebago Industries, nuntants for our fiscal year 2011. ; , al;font-si Against ze:8pt;text-align:justify;vertical- o Abstain 3.
-To transact such other business as may properly come before the meeting or any adjourn ment or adjournments thereo f.
-Address Change?
-Mark Box o Ir dicate d changes below: Date Signature(s) in Box 1 Please sign exactly as your joint tenancy, all persons sh should include title and au nould sigi othority.
-C appears on the Proxy, If held in n.
-Trustees, administrators, etc., Corporations should provide full rized officer signing the Proxy.
+Please detach here The Board of Directors Recommends a Vote FOR Items 1, 2 and 3.
+1. Election of Class III directors: 01 Robert J. Olson □ Vote WITHHELD 02 Randy J. Potts all nominees from all nominees 03 Mark T. Schroepfer (except as marked) estructions: To withhold authority imber(s) of the nominee(s) in the to vote any indicated nominee, write the pox provided to the right.)
+Deloitte & Touche LLP as Winnebago Industries, ☐ Abstain .
+Advisory approval of executive co mpensation, (the "say on pay" vote). ☐ Abstain The Board of Directors Recommends a Vote for "1 Year" on Item 4. .
+Advisory approval on frequency of f "say on pay" votes. ☐ 3 Years ☐ Abstain .
+To transact such other business as may properly come before the meeting or any adjournment or adjournments the reof. ldress Change?
+Mark Box □ Ir dicate changes below: Date Signature(s) in Box name(s) appears on the Proxy.
+If held in ould sign.
+Trustees, administrators, etc.

+should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy.